fordsfords/ezmap/README.md

 - **No cleanup**: Map persists for program lifetime
 - **Single-threaded**: No thread safety mechanisms
 - **Fixed key size**: All keys must be exactly `EZMAP_KEY_SIZE` bytes

+Regarding fixed key sizes, you are more than welcome to use variable-length strings as keys so long as they fit within `EZMAP_KEY_SIZE` bytes (including final null) and that the remaining bytes in the array are cleared.

 ## API